home-assistant/home-assistant.io/source/_integrations/point.markdown

 <div class="note">

-The Point only supports a Arm/Disarm action, so it is only `Arm Away` that is implememented.
+The Point only supports a Arm/Disarm action, so it is only `Arm Away` that is implemented.

 </div>